playcurrent/shards/README.md

 	</picture>
 </p>

-Shards is a small little utility library for aspiring matchmakers who want to be able to optimize player latency without too much faff.
-This library is used in [Basketball: Zero](https://www.roblox.com/games/130739873848552/-)'s ranked gamemode to a great degree of success.

-Now, a budding developer like yourself must be thinking "what is a shard?"
-Well, shards are a small set of country groups that roughly match up to where Roblox's server infrastructure is located.
+Shards are a set of country groups that either roughly match up to where Roblox's server infrastructure is located or help to group up countries that, whilst may connect to a certain server region, don't geographically exist there (for instance, African countries tend to connect to Europe).
+This package helps faciliate the use of shards in games by providing a thin API wrapper around the shard data and giving a mechanism to automatically fetch updated shard lists.

 When you get a shard for a player, you can feed that into a matchmaking system to pair them up with players in the same general region, meaning that players get better ping and experience.
 This is ideal for competitive or ping-dependent games, but is also just good generally for a smoother experience for everyone.
 This also means that you will (in the best conditions) create reserved servers in the best region for all of the players on a match.

-N.B.: Shards does nothing by itself to improve the matchmaking experience, and this library is just a utility wrapper around the actual data to make it easier to access.
-It is up to you to utilize the data to your advantage and plug it in to your systems.

-Also yes, I stole the 'shard' terminology from Valorant.
+In the spirit of eating our own dog food, this library is used in [Basketball: Zero](https://www.roblox.com/games/130739873848552/-) for ranked matchmaking, and has been working extremely well, improving latency issues and matching people with others in their own regions.

 ## Documentation